techmoocher/homelab/helper-scripts/lxcs/update/README.md

 ### 3. Configure Slack Webhook

-Edit the `.env` file and add your Slack Incoming Webhook URL.
+Create the `.env` file and add your Slack Incoming Webhook URL.

 **`.env`**